judebantony/release_workflow_example/index.md

-# DevX & E2E release workflow
-# DevX & E2E Release Workflow using GitHub Action and SaaS Tools
+# DevX Cloud-base IDE and GitHub Action

-This sample projet is to demostrate DevX by using an integrated IDE for a feature delopment and e2e SDLC release workflow process.
+This sample projet is to demostrate DevX by using an integrated cloud-based IDE for feature delopment and e2e SDLC release workflow process.

 #### Tools used are listed below ####